-Located strategically in the Global Logistics Triangle of I-26, I-95, and Highway 301, Orangeburg-Calhoun Technical College is moving forward to provide leadership and training in Advanced Manufacturing, Transportation, and Logistics.
-The College continues to strive to fulfill the mission of the College by providing opportunities and services for the citizens of Orangeburg and Calhoun Counties.
+Located strategically in the Global Logistics Triangle of I-26, I-95 and U.S. 301, Orangeburg-Calhoun Technical College is moving forward to provide leadership and training in advanced manufacturing, transportation and logistics.
+The college continues to strive to fulfill its mission by providing opportunities and services for the citizens of Orangeburg and Calhoun counties.